- Research article

 Most researchers rated their own understanding of rules and procedures related to scientific misconduct as high (60%) or very high (23%).
 In contrast, researchers were of the opinion that few researchers in their own institutions understood these rules.
 Moreover, they rated fellow researchers’ support of rules and procedures related to scientific misconduct as low.
 Altogether, using a composite scoring scale, the work environment was considered favourable for preventing scientific misconduct by 53 (40.2%) researchers and unfavourable by 79 (59.8%) researchers.

-Association between percieved presence of scientific misconduct in the workplace and the work environment
+Analysis did not show a statistically significant relationship between the perceived prevalence of scientific misconduct at the workplace and the work environment (Table 4).

 Our study revealed that 88% of researchers were concerned about the perceived amount of misconduct prevalent in their institution.
 Furthermore, an amazingly high number of researchers (96.2%) were of the belief that one or more forms of scientific misconduct had occurred in their workplace.
 Specifically, 85% and 88% of researchers respectively perceived that plagiarism and falsification of data had occurred in their institution.
 However, only about 50.4% of the researchers were actually aware of at least one act of misconduct in their institution in the past 5 years.
 Eighty one percent of researchers rated the severity of penalties for scientific misconduct in their work environment as low or very low and only nine percent rated the effectiveness of their institutions’ rules and procedures for reducing scientific misconduct as very high.